maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 If we relax this assumption, then the demand curve slopes downward (as usual), and increasing supply reduces the price (Fig 1b).
 For example, if a mass upzoning increases supply and causes housing prices to fall to $900psf, then the land price residual is now $400psf instead of $500psf.
-Hence, developers would only be willing to pay $400*8000 = $3.2M, instead of $4M.[^1]
+Hence, developers would only be willing to pay $400*8000 = $3.2M, instead of $4M.[^1] Notice what happened: land values went up and housing prices went down; according to Condon, this should be impossible.

 <!--
 show housing market graphs: